2nd International Workshop on Artificial Intelligence for Autonomous computing Systems (AI4AS 2024)

 Author Information

 All submissions are required to be formatted according to the standard IEEE Computer Society Press proceedings style guide.
-Papers can be submitted in PDF format via ???? and must be no longer than 6 pages (including figures, tables, and references).
+Papers can be submitted in PDF format via EasyChair, making sure to select the track “International Workshop on Artificial Intelligence for Autonomous computing Systems”.
+Submitted manuscripts must be no longer than 6 pages (including figures, tables, and references).

 Accepted papers will be published in the ACSOS Companion volume and will appear in IEEE Xplore.